christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 The first of the CiviCRM Contact Actions (the Parent) should be set as the Action for the Contact who is submitting the Form.
 Contact Type should be set to "Individual" and Contact Sub Type should be set to "Parent".
 Choose a Dedupe Rule and check the Contact Entities that are required.
 Contact Fields and Custom Fields can now be mapped in the "Mapping" tab.

 The second CiviCRM Contact Action (the Child) should be filled out similarly.
 The one important difference is that it should be set such that "Submitter" is off - this will mean that the Relationship to the Submitter can be defined in the "Relationships" tab of the Action.
+For this example, set a Relationship to "Child Of".

 *Tip:* Caldera Forms CiviCRM had separate "processors" for Email, Website, Relationship, Group etc. There is no need for separate ACFE Form Actions for these mappings because all of them are contained in the CiviCRM Contact Action.